 If you are in a relationship with someone who is hurtful to you, it’s crucial to communicate your pain.
 If you’re unable to pinpoint exactly what they’re doing to cause the hurt, and all you know is that you feel bad, it’s okay to express that, too.
 Let the person know that their actions or words are causing you pain.
 Let them know you feel disrespected, uncared for, unloved, or whatever is true for you.

 And do so only if you feel safe enough to share these things.
 Always pick your battles wisely.
-This isn’t about winning, it’s about feeling safe enough to express yourself without putting yourself in harm’s way.
+This isn’t about winning.
+It’s about feeling safe enough to express yourself without putting yourself in harm’s way.
 If you can express yourself, letting someone know directly what you’re feeling should be enough for them to reflect on their behaviors and change what they’re doing.

 Taking “action” means taking care of yourself.
 It’s about focusing on your own needs when the other person will not or isn’t capable of meeting them.
 When they don’t seem to grasp how to support and contribute to your happiness, you may have to accept that they may never be able to do that.